Bibliothèque nationale de France: History

-Under librarianship of Jacques Amyot, the collection was transferred to Paris and then relocated on several occasions, a process during which many treasures were lost.
+Under the librarianship of Jacques Amyot, the collection was transferred to Paris and then relocated several times, during which many treasures were lost.
 Henry IV had it moved to the Collège de Clermont in 1595, a year after the expulsion of the Jesuits from their establishment.
-In 1604, the Jesuits were allowed to return and the collection was moved to the Cordeliers Convent, then in 1622 to the nearby Confrérie de Saint-Côme et de Saint-Damien on the rue de la Harpe.
+In 1604, the Jesuits were allowed to return and the collection was moved to the Cordeliers Convent, then, in 1622, to the nearby Confrérie de Saint-Côme et de Saint-Damien on the rue de la Harpe.
 The appointment of Jacques Auguste de Thou as librarian initiated a period of development that made it the largest and richest collection of books in the world.
-He was succeeded by his son who was replaced, when executed for treason, by Jérôme Bignon, the first of a line of librarians of the same name.
+He was succeeded by his son who was replaced when executed for treason by Jérôme Bignon, the first of a line of librarians of the same name.
 Under de Thou, the library was enriched by the collections of Queen Catherine de Medici.
-The library grew rapidly during the reigns of Louis XIII and Louis XIV, due in great part to the interest of Minister Jean-Baptiste Colbert, himself a dedicated collector of books.
+The library grew rapidly during the reigns of Louis XIII and Louis XIV, due in great part to the interest of Minister Jean-Baptiste Colbert, himself a avid collector of books.

 The site in the Rue de la Harpe becoming inadequate, the library was again moved, in 1666, to two adjacent houses in Rue Vivienne.
 After Colbert, Louis XIV's minister Louvois also took interest in the library and employed Jean Mabillon, Melchisédech Thévenot, and others to procure books from every source.
 In 1688, a catalogue in eight volumes was compiled.
 Louvois considered the erection of an opulent building to host it on what would become the Place Vendôme, a project that was however left unexecuted following the minister's death in 1691.